An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: Performance Evaluation of DST-CAN

-To find the prediction horizon that gives the best result, $1$, $3$, and $5$-seconds horizons were chosen, and detailed studies were undertaken.
-The comparison results for different horizons are shown in Table \ref{ablation_table}.
-Consensus cases are those where actual human decisions are the same as the ground truth decisions.
-Conflict cases are those where the human decisions and ground truth decisions are different.
+Typically, a lane change manoeuvre in AV requires a time duration between $4$ to $8$ seconds \cite{Song2022LaneChangeReview}, and past $3$ seconds trajectory data are used for predicting the future trajectory.
+Hence, different prediction horizons ($1$, $3$, $5$ seconds) have been used to study the effect of prediction horizon on the performance of DST-CAN.
+Table \ref{prediction_summary} shows the trajectory prediction results of DST-CAN with other recent unimodal prediction models given in MMnTP \cite{mozaffari2023multimodal} and UADMF \cite{tang2022prediction}.
+Table \ref{ablation_table} shows the comparison results for different horizons.
+In order to study the performance, we divide data samples into two categories: consensus and conflict cases.
+Consensus cases are those where actual human decisions are the same as the GT decisions.
+Conflict cases are those where human decisions and GT decisions are different.
 In Table \ref{ablation_table}, the DST-CAN model is trained based only on human decisions.
 The accuracies for both the consensus and conflict cases are shown in Table \ref{ablation_table}.
-The results show that the $3$ seconds prediction horizon is better than $1$ second and $5$ seconds prediction horizons.
-Hence, a $3$ seconds prediction horizon is selected for comparison in this study.
+A prediction horizon of one second falls short in accurately understanding the intentions of a manoeuvre.
+In the case of predictions that span $5$ seconds, most vehicles exit the ego vehicle's context region.
+This leads to Probabilistic Occupancy Maps (POMs) predicted after $4.2$ seconds showing zero occupancy, influencing manoeuvre decisions.
+The table reveals that a prediction horizon of $3$ seconds is more effective and has been utilized for the remainder of the investigation.